Shintaro Tsuji: As founder of Sanrio

 On August 10, 1960, with in capital, (Note: At least of the capital came from then re-elected governor Amano, the then vice-governor of Yamanashi Prefecture, and other friends and colleagues of Tsuji, while the rest came from his government pension, severance pay, and personal savings.)
-Tsuji founded Yamanashi Silk Center, a textile company that would eventually become Sanrio.
+Tsuji founded Yamanashi Silk Center, a textile company that would eventually become Sanrio in 1973.
+As part of his work at Sanrio, every month, Tsuji would write a message under his alter ego, The Strawberry King, to be published in each issue of Sanrio's magazine, the Strawberry Newspaper.
 In 2020, Tsuji stepped down as president of Sanrio, and was succeeded by his grandson, Tomokuni.
+On April 3, 2026, the Yamanashi Strawberry King Museum in Kai, Yamanashi opened, with one exhibition hall dedicated to Tsuji's life and work on Sanrio.

 Personal life

 Tsuji married Yasuko in the 1950s.
-He is the father of Kunihiko Tsuji (who was at one point the heir of Sanrio before his death in 2013) and the grandfather of Tomokuni Tsuji (currently the president of Sanrio, and the youngest CEO of a TOPIX-listed company), who coincidentally has the same birthday as Hello Kitty.
+He is the father of Kunihiko Tsuji (who was at one point the heir of Sanrio before his death in 2013) and the grandfather of Tomokuni Tsuji (the current president of Sanrio and the youngest CEO of a TOPIX-listed company), who coincidentally has the same birthday as Hello Kitty.
 Tsuji had an interest in Greek mythology, owing to his time with his aunt.

 During his college years, Tsuji contracted tuberculosis, and had to recover in his family home for several months.
-As president of Sanrio, he also thought of committing suicide at one point, but Tsuji ended up wanting to live upon undergoing polypectomy.
+As president of Sanrio, he also thought of committing suicide at one point, but he ended up wanting to live upon undergoing polypectomy.